isCharles/isCharles/README.md

 - 👋 Hi there!
-I'm Charles, passionate about AI, computer science, and telecommunication.
+I'm Charles/Zhi Yang, passionate about AI, computer science, and telecommunication.
 - 🎓 Thrilled to share that I've been pre-admitted as a graduate student at Beijing University of Posts and Telecommunications (BUPT)!
 - 👨🏻‍💻 Currently, I'm honing my skills as an intern network engineer at h3c.
 - 🌱 I'm pursuing a degree in electronic information engineering at SHU.